 Hedge fund's unwanted employees still resurfacing in superior roles elsewhere

-Since the announcement of Segantii Capital's impending demise, we've spotted its portfolio managers (PMs) popping up in hedge funds like Citadel Securities and Balyasny.
+Since the announcement of Segantii Capital's impending demise, we've spotted its portfolio managers (PMs) popping up in hedge funds like Balyasny and electronic trading firms like Citadel Securities.
 Other PMs have since transitioned away, as well as some senior technologists.

 Click here to follow our new WhatsApp channel, and get instant news updates straight to your phone 📱